MatseFR/massive-starling-as3/README.md

 ## Getting started
 The AS3 version of Massive uses Domain Memory and inlining for best performance so it requires the AIR SDK : it won't work with Flex SDK
+For best results make sure that inlining is enabled in your project

 ## Quick setup
 Massive is meant to be as easy as possible to work with, startup Starling like you would normally do